Reducing Risks of Birth Defects

 Cytomegalovirus (CMV): A virus that can be transmitted to a fetus if a woman becomes infected during pregnancy.
-It can cause hearing loss, intellectual disability, and vision problems in infected infants.
+CMV can cause hearing loss, mental disability, and vision problems in newborns.

 Diabetes Mellitus: A condition in which the levels of sugar in the blood are too high.

-Folic Acid: A vitamin that has been shown to reduce the risk of certain birth defects when taken in sufficient amounts before and during pregnancy.
+Folic Acid: A vitamin that reduces the risk of certain birth defects when taken before and during pregnancy.

 Obesity: A condition characterized by excessive body fat.

-Rubella: A virus that can be passed to the fetus if a woman becomes infected during pregnancy and that can cause miscarriage or severe birth defects.
+Rubella: A virus that can be passed to the fetus if a woman becomes infected during pregnancy.
+The virus can cause miscarriage or severe birth defects.

-Toxoplasmosis: An infection caused by Toxoplasma gondii, an organism that may be found in raw and rare meat, garden soil, and cat feces and can be harmful to the fetus.
+Toxoplasmosis: An infection caused by Toxoplasma gondii, an organism that may be found in raw meat, garden soil, and cat feces (stool).
+This infection can harm a fetus.

 Vaccine: A substance that helps the body fight disease.
 Vaccines are made from very small amounts of weak or dead agents that cause disease (bacteria, toxins, and viruses).